-I have spent a lot of time over the last few years researching my family history, and it has been a fascinating journey.
+I have spent a lot of time over the last decade researching my family history, and it has been a fascinating journey.
 I’ve discovered a lot about relatives I knew little or nothing about, and I’ve also found many, many people I didn’t know existed.

 If you have been thinking about learning more about your family history, but don’t know where to start, the following sources will give you a pretty good picture of who you are and where you came from.